-As in any good book, the Bible stays true to its theme from its introduction, clarification through the middle, to the climax at the end.
+As in any good book, the Bible stays true to its theme from its introduction, expansion through the middle, to the climax at the end.

 The take-home message: Winners stay in the battle through worsening circumstances.